25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 ### Single

-`Single`: Returns the only element of a sequence that satisfies a specified condition, and throws an exception if more than one such element exists.
+`Single`: Returns the only element of a sequence that satisfies a specified condition, and throws an exception if more than one such element exists

-`SingleOrDefault`: Returns a single, specific element of a sequence, or a default value if that element is not found.
+`SingleOrDefault`: Returns a single, specific element of a sequence, or a default value if that element is not found

 ```cs
 var colors =  CourseLib.ColorSource.GetColors();